 If it’s online, how much interaction do I get with you?

-I’ve designed and all the course materials and videos etc are imbibed it with the best of my experience.
+I’ve designed the course and all the course materials and videos etc are imbibed with the best of my experience.

 Do you offer CFRE credits?